AnwarKhaddaj/anwarkhaddaj.github.io/README.md

 Check out my CV [here](Anwar_Khaddaj_CV.pdf).

 ## Education
-- **M.A.**, Computational and Applied Mathematics, Rice University, May 2025 (Defended on November 5, 2024)
+- **M.A.**, Computational and Applied Mathematics, Rice University, May 2025 (Thesis defended on November 5, 2024)
 - **B.S.**,  Mathematics with a minor in Computer Science, Lebanese American University, May 2022

 ## Research Talks and Presentations